madebysimon/OPUS/res/getting-started.md

 OPUS is a Knowledgebase on all things psychology made available to the public by Maia Health.
 Freely accessible for the good of everybody.

 Wissen für Kitteltasche und Klemmbrett

 > Achtung!
-Inhalte dieser Seite ersetzen weder die Einschätzung noch Therapie durch Qualifiziertes Fachpersonal.
+Inhalte dieser Seite ersetzen weder Einschätzung noch Therapie durch qualifiziertes Fachpersonal.
+Auch handelt es sich nicht um klinische Leitlinien.

 # What this is all about